carlomilanesi/measures-rs/docs/Tutorial.md

 ## Creating a measure variable

-Edit the file `src/main.rs`, so that it contains this:
+Edit the file `src/main.rs`, so that it has this contents:
 ```rust
 mod units;
 use units::*;